bobleesj/bobleesj.github.io/_sources/notes.rst.txt

     export VISUAL=vim
     export EDITOR=vim

-If above does not work, set it globally by running the following command in your terminal:
+If the above does not work, set it globally by running the following command in your terminal:

 .. code-block:: bash